CTV Advertising Rates

 Pricing remains high for CTV ads when compared to the rate card for the linear TV ad prices 2020 commanded.
 CTV ad pricing is on par with local TV advertising costs.
 CTV ads continue to maintain prices and, in some cases, increase in the face of an overall downturn in advertising.
 This was due to increased CTV users who were accessing the CTV content from home.
 The pricing trend is going up when one compares the TV ad pricing chart 2018 to the TV ad pricing chart 2019 to the TV ad pricing chart 2020.

 CTV ads work well when targeting a younger demographic (under 35 years old) on gaming platforms.
 In America, all CTV consumers’ median age is 45, and CTV media use is evenly spread across all age groups.
-The Connected TV demographics show that the CTV audience is a vast-majority (70%) of Caucasians.
-The other ethnicities are 18% Hispanic, 6% Africa-American, 2% Asian, and 4% other/mixed.
+The Connected TV demographics show that the CTV audience is a vast majority (70%) of Caucasians.
+The other ethnicities are 18% Hispanic, 6% African-American, 2% Asian, and 4% other/mixed.

 Television advertising revenue statistics predict that in 2021, CTV ad revenues are expected to account for over half of all TV ad revenues.
 This is an increase following the TV advertising revenue trends from the TV advertising statistics 2020.